English Fun Days for Young Learners

 Young Learners can be both a blessing and a curse to teach.
 Always enthusiastic, up for anything, they can be a dream to teach.
 At the same time they need constant stimulation and attention.
-This means that as a Young Learner teacher you need to be on your toes when teaching, ready with games, song and fun ideas for the classroom.
+This means that as a Young Learner teacher you need to be on your toes when teaching, ready with games, songs and fun ideas for the classroom.
 While there are many activities that you can do in the classroom, why not undertake a more ambitious project and plan an English Fun Day?

 What are English Fun Days?